scottkstewart/Phoenix-parse-email/README.md

 ./install
 ```

-For anybody else: I can't guarentee compatibility, but the python files are simple enough that you can change the path in the 'phoenix' file to whatever directory you want and run it simply with python3 phoenix [options].
+For anybody else: some files may work, but the following functionalities are unix-specific: password masking (getpass), daemonization, and installation through the bash script.
+Porting to windows requires paths in all files to be rewritten to folder in program files, and several functionalities will be broken.